maxsonBraunLab/cutTag-pipeline/README.md

 Is renamed to:
 M6Q3_RBP1_S93_R1.fastq.gz

-2. Make the sample sheet
+2. Make the sample sheet and deseq2 metadata.

 Activate an environment containing snakemake, and then run the script `make_sample_sheet.py` script from the root of the directory.